DutchessNicole/growatt_mqtt/README.md

 ## Wiring

-You will need to use an RS485 -> TTL adapter, when using and ESP8266 make sure to use an 3.3V compatibale one.
+You will need to use an RS485 -> TTL adapter, when using and ESP8266 make sure to use an 3.3V compatible one.
 If your adapter does not have automatic TX/RX switching you will need additional wiring to pull down/up the correct pins.

 ESP8266 --> RS485 to TTL --> Growatt Inverter.